 Bare shoulders, midriffs and extremities are necessary for practicing many physical therapy procedures in the lab setting.
-Students practice these techniques on each other in order to develop the skill level necessary for actual clinical practice.
+Students practice these techniques on each other and with both male and female students in order to develop the skill level necessary for actual clinical practice.
+Additionally, as part of the instructional process, instructors of both genders may practice and demonstrate these techniques on any of the students.
+Students having objections to this should communicate with the instructor at the start of the semester.